Time to catch up on posts. First, some reflection on the helmet I'm refurbishing.

 |The interior is now fitted with a vintage speaker.|

-I've tentatively concluded that this helmet was never fitted with hit sensors at all, which may explain why its cable and connector had only 4 wires (2 for LEDs, 2 for speaker).
-Those wires are on a stubby cable with a connector not used anywhere else in the system, instead of a cable long enough to reach the connector on the pack.
+I've tentatively concluded that this helmet was never fitted with hit sensors at all, which may explain why its cable and connector had only 4 wires (2 for LEDs, 2 for speaker) on a stubby cable with an Amp CPC connector which is not used anywhere else in the system.

 |Oddball connector on the left.
 Correct, military grade connector on the right (granted, with strain relief suitable for display only).|

-Perhaps this helmet was a prototype or test sample not used in the game.
+Perhaps this helmet was a prototype or test fixture not used in the game.
 Or maybe (since it is a youth size helmet) it was offered to allow younger, inexperienced players a handicap to improve their scores.
+Who knows?

 It remains to be seen whether the refurbished unit will have the audio circuits working, but we are at least prepared if that turns out to be possible.